Funding Available to Community-Based Organizations / Nonprofits

 Provides funding to expand the number of didactic and experiential training opportunities for individuals working to become health service psychologists.
 Works with community-based health partners to meet workforce demand in primary care settings in high need and high demand areas with the goal of expanding access to behavioral health services.
 Supports integrated, interprofessional training with significant emphasis placed on trauma-informed care and substance use disorder (SUD) prevention and treatment services.

 Provides competitive funding to organizations that engage AmeriCorps members to build capacity, expand services, and help communities address their needs through service and volunteer activities.
 Supports evidence-based or evidence-informed interventions, practices, and program models.
-Includes funding priority for programs that expand access to youth mental health and substance use recovery services.
+Includes funding priority to implement programs to expand access to high-quality youth mental health and substance use recovery services and to prepare AmeriCorps members to enter behavioral health careers.

 Enhances the functioning of the U.S. judicial system by improving the quality of justice in state courts.
 Provides funding to state courts, national organizations, and other eligible organizations to address common issues and challenges faced by state courts, with a focus on SJI priority investment areas, including court responses to opioids, other dangerous drugs, and behavioral health issues.
 Offers the following 5 types of funding to eligible applicants on a quarterly basis: project grants, technical assistance grants, curriculum adaptation and training grants, strategic initiative grants, and education support program grants.